 The data collected by the 'third party' tools usually needs to be rationalized in different ways, and mapped into the data fields within the FlexNet Manager Suite database.
 The interfaces that allow this mapping are called adapters, structured as XML files.
-Several adapters are provided by default with the system, or are available for download from the Flexera Product and License Center.
+On deploying a beacon, several of the adapters are downloaded by default and automatically available without any action from the user (for example SCCM, ILMT, BigFix, AWS, and Azure).
+The rest of the adapters are available for download from the Flexera Product and License Center as a zip file.
 You can also build custom adapters for inventory using the Inventory Adapter Studio, supplied with the product.